moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Packaging of media describes how raw media will be encapsulated.
 There are at a high level two approaches to this:

 * Within the protocol itself, where the protocol defines the ancillary data required to decode each media type the protocol supports.
-* A common encapsulation format such as ISOBMFF {{ISOBMFF}} which defines a generic method for all media and handles ancillary decode information.
+* A common encapsulation format such as there are advantages to using an existing generic media packaging format (such as CMAF {{CMAF}} or other ISOBMFF {{ISOBMFF}} subsets) which define a generic method for all media and handles ancillary decode information.

 The working group must agree on which approach should be taken to the packaging of media, taking into consideration the various technical trade offs that each approach provides.